 In the 19th century the Market was redeveloped by the architect Sir Horace Jones, who transformed its brick and stone buildings into the iron and glass structure we know today, 2016 was the 135th anniversary of opening of Sir Horace Jones’ market.

 The current character of Leadenhall Market remains as a trading community, providing one of the main concentrations of retail, food and beverage activity in the City.

 1 Leadenhall lies in the ‘Eastern Cluster,’ an area already identified by the City of London Corporation to be suitable for tall buildings.

 The Eastern Cluster has an emerging profile that is defined by a ring of tall buildings that surrounds a central group of taller buildings.

 Office and employment growth in the area are to be accommodated in this cluster of attractive, sustainably designed tall buildings.
 The Eastern Cluster is an iconic image of London that will help to attract significant global investment.

-The massing at the top of the building diminishes in scale to a height which relates to the height of the surrounding buildings, in particular to the proposal at 6-8 Bishopsgate at 185m height Above Ordnance Datum (AOD).
+The massing at the top of the proposed building diminishes in scale to a height which relates to those of the surrounding buildings, in particular to the proposal at 6-8 Bishopsgate at 185m height Above Ordnance Datum (AOD).